romnn/microgpusim/WIP.md

 - today:

-  - rename casimu to gpucachesim
-  - use bench configs with query for nondet tests
-  - DONE: change bench configs to allow queries for benchmarks instead of input indices
-  - DONE: change lockstep tests to use bench configs
-  - DONE: check accelsim compat again
+  - validate the number of warp instructions for the execution driven frontend and test that.

+  - replace addresstranslation trait with cache controller trait
   - use gpu_mem_alloc for the allocations but still allow smart comparision with play whose traces does not include allocations
-  - xtask task for converting traces? or do that in the validation component

-  - validate the number of warp instructions for the execution driven frontend and test that.
   - write more execution driven examples (especially the different transpose variants)

   - config is passed to instruction for different things

     - could make that a smaller config struct

-  - decide on better names for linear, raw, translated addr to reflect virtual and physical for cache and global

   - remove the global config from components and use smaller configs
   - stat: warp instructions